Nevada Sexting Laws: Legal Consequences and Penalties

 - Being the subject of a sexual portrayal.

-- Exposing private parts (genitals, buttocks, or female breast) for sexual gratification.
+- Exposing private parts (genitals, buttocks, or female breast) for the purpose of sexual gratification.

 Penalties for Teen Sexting

-Nevada uses a tiered system for penalties, prioritizing rehabilitation over punishment for first-time offenders.
+Nevada uses a tiered penalty system that prioritizes rehabilitation for first-time offenders and escalates consequences for repeat violations.

 First Offense: Child in Need of Supervision (CHINS)

-For a first offense of sending an image of oneself, or for any offense of simple possession of another minor’s image (within the age limit), the minor is deemed a Child in Need of Supervision (CHINS).
-This is a civil status, not a criminal conviction.
+For a first offense of sending an image of oneself, or for possession of another minor's image (within the age limit), the minor is deemed a Child in Need of Supervision (CHINS).
+This is a civil status handled by the Nevada Division of Child and Family Services, not a criminal conviction.

 Consequences may include: